dnsimple/dnsimple-support/content/articles/domains-es.markdown

 ## Renewing a .ES domain

-ES domains do not follow the same renewal procedures as normal TLDs like .com, .net, and .org.
+ES domains do not follow the same renewal procedures as TLDs like .com, .net, and .org.
 ES domains must have auto-renewal enabled at least 30 days prior to expiration.
 This is because ES domains do not have a typical redemption period as other popular TLDs mentioned before, they begin the deletion process a few days before expiration.

 If your domain is in this redemption period, it will need to be manually renewed by support for a substantial fee imposed by the registry.
 As soon as the expiration date happens and it is not renewed, the domain is immediately deleted and made available for registration again.